H-I-M-I/Robotic-Arm-Simulation/README.md

 # **Dynamic Rotation - Robotic Arm Simulation**

 ## **Overview**
-This project implements a **2D robotic arm simulation** using **Pygame**.
+This lab work implements a **2D robotic arm simulation** using **Pygame**.
 The robotic arm consists of three links that smoothly transition to target angles using interpolation.

 ## **Features**
 - Three-link **robotic arm** with smooth rotation.